adivishnu-a/Voice-Assistant/README.md

 # Voice-Assistant

-A Voice Assistant for your PC using Python
+- A Voice Assistant for your PC using Python
-Done as part of the Semester 3 "Hands on Python" Course
+- Done as part of the Semester 3 "Hands on Python" Course at SRM University, AP

 ## Features